DanielVandH/ProfileLikelihood.jl/docs/src/interface.md

 The definitions are similar to the univariate case, although `parameter_values` now maps to `Tuple`s of grids, making use of `OffsetVector`s to define grids relative to an MLE.
 Similarly, we use `OffsetMatrix`s to define the grid of profile values, given in `profile_values`.
 You can also call the resulting struct, e.g. if `prof` is a `BivariateProfileLikelihoodSolution`, then `prof(0.3, 0.9, :λ, :K)` computes the bivariate profile between $\lambda$ and $K$ at $(\lambda,K)=(0.3,0.9)$.
 See `?ProfileLikelihood.BivariateProfileLikelihoodSolution` for more detail, or its docstring in the sidebar.

+You can also index such a `prof` to look at only a specific parameter.
+For example, `prof[1, 2]` will return a `BivariateProfileLikelihoodSolutionView` for the profile between the first and second parameter.
+Similarly, `prof[:λ, :K]` is the profile between $\lambda$ and $K$.

 ## Propagating uncertainty: Prediction intervals

 The confidence intervals obtained from profiling can be used to obtain approximate prediction intervals via *profile-wise profile likelihoods*, as defined e.g. in [Simpson and Maclaren (2022)](https://doi.org/10.1101/2022.12.14.520367), for a prediction function $\boldsymbol q(\boldsymbol\theta)$.
 These intervals can be based on varying a single parameter, or by taking the union of individual prediction intervals.
 The main function for this is `get_prediction_intervals`.
-Rather than explain in full detail here, please refer to the second example below (the logistic ODE example), where we reproduce the first case study of [Simpson and Maclaren (2022)](https://doi.org/10.1101/2022.12.14.520367).
+Rather than explain in full detail here, please refer to the second example (the logistic ODE example), where we reproduce the first case study of [Simpson and Maclaren (2022)](https://doi.org/10.1101/2022.12.14.520367).

 The full docstring for `get_prediction_intervals` is given in the sidebar.